S0ftbox/SpaceRocketBuilder/README.md

 **Current status of progress:**
 * Basic 2 body physics between a planet and other rigidbody objects ie. Rocket
+  * Apart from the planet there is also a simple solar system containing the star and the planet's moon
 * Basic rocket behaviour
   * Working engine behaviour (throttle, fuel consuming)
   * Working multistaging behaviour (stages can be separated and exist as independent objects)